 There are a variety of penalties that can be assessed for this offense.
 For a serious violation, there is even the potential for a sentence of life in prison or the death penalty.

 Because the penalties for conspiracy can be severe, it is important to talk with a qualified federal criminal lawyer as soon as possible.
-You should contact an attorney even if you have not yet been charged.
+You should contact a defense attorney even if you have not yet been charged.

-Hiring a lawyer as soon as you learn you are under investigation will put you in the best position.
-The sooner a lawyer begins working on your case, the easier it will be to build a strong defense.
+Getting legal counsel and hiring a criminal defense attorney as soon as you learn you are under investigation will put you in the best position regarding legal matters.
+The sooner a trial lawyer begins working on your case, the easier it will be to build a strong defense.

-Talk to a Conspiracy Lawyer in Los Angeles Today for Free
+Talk to a Conspiracy Lawyer Serving Los Angeles Today for Free

-At the Simmrin Law Group, we have lawyers who have dedicated their careers to helping people facing federal criminal charges in Los Angeles.
+At the Simmrin Law Group, we have lawyers who have dedicated their careers to helping people facing federal criminal charges in LA.
 The feds will work hard to convict you, but we know how to attack their evidence and pursue every available defense.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form